Encoding Musical Style with Transformer Autoencoders: Supplementary Material

-Here, we provide piano rolls demonstrating the effects of latent-space interpolation for the \dataset dataset, for both the (a) performance and (b) melody \& performance Transformer autoencoder.
+In Figures~\ref{fig:interp_latent_perf} and~\ref{fig:interp_latent_mel}, we provide piano rolls demonstrating the effects of latent-space interpolation for the \dataset dataset, for both the (a) performance and (b) melody \& performance Transformer autoencoder respectively.
 For similar results in MAESTRO as well as additional listening samples, we refer the reader to the online supplement: \exampleswebpage.